YouTube

 Key Features

-• ActivityPub federation: follow channels, interact and discover videos across instances
+• ActivityPub federation for following accounts and sharing videos across instances

-• Embeddable player and sharing options for external websites
+• Embeddable web player and RSS feeds for channels and videos

 Use Cases